A prepaid plan is a great, but often hidden, alternative to the traditional cell phone plans you're likely familiar with.

 Prepaid Internet Plans

 Perhaps you're interested in prepaid tablet and hotspot plans.
 With T-Mobile, you'll be able to use your high-speed data in Canada and Mexico for free, you'll unlock unlimited music streaming, and be able to take advantage of unlimited data while on the network with no overages or annual service contracts.
-These plans auto-renew after 30 days and range from 2GB of 4G LTE data to 22GB of 4G LTE data.
+These plans auto-renew after 30 days and range from 2GB of high-speed 4G LTE data to 22GB of 4G LTE data.

 You can also access a 1-day pass, which includes a 500MB 4G LTE data amount, a 7-day pass, which includes up to 1GB of 4G LTE data, or a 30-day pass, which features up to 3GB of 4G LTE data.